Moesif/moesif-nginx-plugin/README.md

 ---
-## Installation
+## Build from source

 ### Step 1

-There are several ways to integrate moesif module into NGINX.
+There are several ways to integrate Moesif module into NGINX.

 * Download pre-build binaries from [Releases](https://github.com/Moesif/ngx_http_moesif_filter_module/releases).
 Or